A geometric and combinatorial view of weighted voting

 \begin{proposition} The weighted games poset $\w_n$ achieves each rank from $1$ to $2^n -1$.
 The posets $\w_n^+, \Pi_n,$ and $J_n^+$ achieve each rank from $2^{n-1}$ to $2^n -1$. \end{proposition}

 \begin{proof} By construction $\w_n \subset J_n$; Theorem~\ref{thm:inclusions} showed that $\w_n^+ \subset \Pi_n \subset J_n^+$.
 So, it suffices to construct a weighted game for each rank.

-Let voter $\v{i}$ have unnormalized weight $2^{i-1}$.
+Let player $\v{i}$ have unnormalized weight $2^{i-1}$.
 Under these weights, the coalitions are totally ordered in the sense that no two coalitions have the same weight.
 Choosing a quota of 1 produces the weighted game $\langle 1 \rangle$ which has rank 1; choosing a quota of 3 produces the weighted game $\langle 21 \rangle$ which has rank 3.
 In general, choosing a quota of $r$ produces a weighted game of rank $r$.
 Quotas of $0$ and $2^n$ correspond to the situations where all coalitions and no coalitions, respectively, are winning; we exclude these cases from our definition of simple games (cf.\ Remark~\ref{rmk:allwin}). \end{proof}

-\begin{corollary} { } A proper linear game $v$ has minimal rank $2^{n-1}$ in $\Pi_n$ if and only if $v$ is self-dual. \end{corollary}
+\begin{corollary} { } In the proper games poset $\Pi_n$, the games with minimal rank $2^{n-1}$ are precisely the self-dual linear games. \end{corollary}